semantic-release-extras/next-release-version/README.md

         id: get-next-version
 ```

-Then reference the job outputs in subsequent jobs:
+In the next job, reference the action's outputs:

 ```yaml
 jobs: